 Many control panels claim to offer features similar to or better than cPanel’s.
 However, none of these lesser known control panels carry with them the brand recognition that cPanel has maintained.

-Initially released in 1996, cPanel has survived 23 years of market fluctuation and technical advancement.
+Initially released in 1996, cPanel has survived over 20 years of market fluctuation and technical advancement.
 In an industry that’s always changing, cPanel has remained a fixture.

 Before cPanel, managing websites was a difficult and time-consuming endeavor.
 It required an advanced level of technical know-how.
 For this reason, usually, only those with above-average tech skills could pull it off.
 When cPanel hit the markets though, it changed the way we look at servers.
 Literally.